magicaks/magicaks/README.md

 These steps need to be done once each time a new project is started.

+* Run ``az ad group create --display-name magicaksadmins --mail-nickname magicaksadmins``.
+Note the object id of the group as it is used as an input variable when creating the AKS cluster.

-* Generate AAD server and client applications by running the file ``utils/create-rbac-apps.sh``.
-Please notes that this script can only be run by **owner** of the active directory.
-You can use the same credentials for all projects so this is not needed per project but once for each Active Directory used.
+> **NOTE:** This command can only be run by **owner** of the active directory.
+This is not needed per project but once for each active directory used.
+If you are not the owner of the AAD but would still like to try MagicAKS, [create a personal AAD](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant).
+To run the command above you need to be logged into the tenant where the RBAC would be managed from.
+You can use ``az login --tenant <<tenand_id>>`` to login into a specific tenant.

 * Extract the folder ``fabrikate-defs`` and push these files into a new repo.
 This is the admin HLD repo.
 Make sure to read README.md in that folder to do the configs required to set up AAD and RBAC setup.
 * Make a new repo called k8smanifests. this will be your admin manifest repo as tracked by flux gitOps admin controller.
 * Setup github actions pipeline using ``.github/workflows/generate-manifests-gh.yaml`` as the sample and use the above repo as the repo to write the generated k8s manifests.